Shreyas-R-7925/Shreyas-R-7925/README.md

 ### 𝚗𝚘𝚝𝚎

 ```
-early in the journey.
+focused on building reliable, efficient systems
-focused on getting better at building reliable, efficient systems.
+and understanding their behavior under load
 ```